Character sheaves on unipotent groups in positive characteristic: foundations: Main definitions and results

 \subsection{Formalism of the six functors}

-In what follows, we will frequently employ Grothendieck's ``formalism of the six functors'' for the categories $\sD(X)$ (as well as their equivariant versions, defined in \S\ref{ss:equivariant-derived} below); notably, the pullback functor $f^*:\sD(Y)\rar{}\sD(X)$ and the pushforward functor $f_*:\sD(X)\rar{}\sD(Y)$, defined for an arbitrary morphism $f:X\rar{}Y$ of $k$-schemes of finite type, as well as the functor of ``pushforward with compact supports,'' $f_!:\sD(X)\rar{}\sD(Y)$, defined when $f$ is separated (see, e.g., expos\'e IV in \cite{sga4.5}). \emph{Hereafter, we omit the letters ``$L$'' and ``$R$'' from our notation for the six functors; thus, $f_!$ will stand for $Rf_!$ and $\tens$ will stand for $\overset{L}{\tens}_{\ql}$, etc.}
+In what follows, we will frequently employ Grothendieck's ``formalism of the six functors'' for the categories $\sD(X)$ (as well as their equivariant versions, defined in \S\ref{ss:equivariant-derived} below).
+In particular, for any\footnote{One does not have to assume that $f$ is separated (see, e.g., \cite{Las-Ols06}).} morphism $f:X\rar{}Y$ of $k$-schemes of finite type one has the pullback functor $f^*:\sD(Y)\rar{}\sD(X)$, the pushforward functor $f_*:\sD(X)\rar{}\sD(Y)$, the functor $f_!:\sD(X)\rar{}\sD(Y)$ (pushforward with compact supports), and the functor $f^!:\sD(Y)\rar{}\sD(X)$. \emph{We always omit the letters ``$L$'' and ``$R$'' from our notation for the six functors; thus, $f_!$ will stand for $Rf_!$ and $\tens$ will stand for $\overset{L}{\tens}_{\ql}$, etc.}